pubkey/rxdb/docs-src/replication-graphql.md

 });
 ```

+Of course you can start the push- and the pull-replication in a single call to `myCollection.syncGraphQL()`.

 #### Using subscriptions

 For the pull-replication, RxDB will run the pull-function every 10 seconds to fetch new documents from the server.
 This means that when a change happens on the server, RxDB will, in the worst case, take 10 seconds until the changes is replicated to the client.

-To improve this, it is recommended to setup GraphQL Subscriptions which will trigger the replication run when a change happens.
+To improve this, it is recommended to setup [GraphQL Subscriptions](https://blog.apollographql.com/tutorial-graphql-subscriptions-server-side-e51c32dc2951) which will trigger the replication cycle when a change happens on the server.

 ```js